 The Minnesota Orchestra Composer Institute offers a unique week-long intensive immersion into the world of a major American symphony orchestra culminating in a concert performance and live broadcast on Minnesota Public Radio.
 Under the guidance of Pulitzer Prize-winning composer and Institute Director, Kevin Puts, up to seven composers will have orchestral works rehearsed and performed by the Minnesota Orchestra and will participate in a series of seminars on musical, career, and professional development topics in collaboration with the American Composers Forum.
 All works selected for the 2020 Composer Institute Institute will be performed in a public concert conducted by Music Director Osmo Vänskä on Friday, January 10, 2020, at 8 p.m.

 The 17th annual Composer Institute will be held January 6 to 10, 2020, culminating in a public MusicMakers concert on January 10, 2020, led by Music Director Osmo Vänskä.
-The selected composers will be announced in summer 2019.

 More about the Composer Institute